 If you're one of those brides who wants a short engagement, we can't say we blame you.
-Getting married in four months or less sounds pretty appealing — probably due to the fact there is a faster road to happily ever after, less time for people to give you unsolicited opinions, and a lot of fun pre-wedding events in a row.
+Getting married in four months or less sounds pretty appealing—probably due to the fact that there's a faster road to happily ever after, less time for people to give you unsolicited opinions, and a lot of fun pre-wedding events in a row.
 But let's face it, a shorter engagement doesn't mean any less pressure.
 If you're planning your dream wedding in just a few months, start with organizing everything into a checklist.
-Then, follow these party-planning experts' best tips to pull off your dream wedding, without the stress!
+Then, follow these party-planning experts' best tips to pull off your dream wedding without the stress!

 Hire a Planner

 "If this is in your budget, this will be a huge timesaver (and lifesaver)," says Julie Savage Parekh, founder and creative director of Strawberry Milk Events in Washington, D.C.
 "Instead of spending hours upon hours looking up venues and preferred vendors, your planner already knows you and has an idea of what you need and are looking for."
 To top it off, a planner can help facilitate phone calls and contracts with vendors that they work with on a regular basis.